MysticSparkleWings/OhuhuPaletteGenerator/README.md

 - Generate Palettes of 3-8 Colors with One Click
 - Choose from the Honolulu, Oahu, or Kaala marker lines, a Combination of two lines, or All Markers
+- Each Color is identified by the Marker Number Code, Color Name, and a Hex Code that gives a general idea of what each color looks like
+- NEW!
+Choose which Names/Numbers are Displayed: Ohuhu is rolling out new names and number codes that will apply to all included marker lines for 2025.
+Avoid confusion by choosing whether generated palettes display Both the New & Old Names/Numbers, Only the Old Names/Numbers, or Only the New Names/Numbers to suit your personal collection!

 - Filter the Generated Palette Colors to be:
   - Totally Random
   - Similar Colors: For Palettes of Similar Hues